Oven logo

 Screenshot from 2024-03-09 14-31-41

-Load an image, that is converted directly to a numpy array to ease the integration with other libraries.
+Load an image, which is converted directly to a numpy array to ease the integration with other libraries.

 import kornia_rs as K